CommandersAct/Platform-Documentation/getting-started/platform-interface/productivity-tools/commanders-ai.md

 No user event data or identifiers are currently exposed to AI models.

+### 3.5.
+EU AI Act Compliance

+Commanders AI falls under the **low-risk category** as defined by the European AI Act.
+It provides only configuration assistance and suggestions, with **no autonomous or irreversible decisions**.
+This means that the existing measures already described (transparency, human oversight, governance, EU hosting) ensure full compliance with the obligations applicable to low-risk AI systems.

 ## 4. AI Model Governance and Updates

 ### 4.1.
 Models Used